Location: Winther Hall 6035

 For information on scheduled courses offered by UW-Stevens Point, click here.

 Oct.
-2014: EDFOUND 781 - Foundations of Gifted and Talented Education: the first credit of this course will be available through attendance at a pre-conference WATG workshop.
+2014: EDFOUND 781 - Foundations of Gifted and Talented Education (UWW, 1 credit).
+The first credit of this course will be available through attendance at a pre-conference WATG workshop and participation in the WATG conference.
+This is a good way to "get your feet wet" in gifted education coursework, and the additional two credits can be completed in summer 2015 through UW-Whitewater.
+For more information, see http://www.watg.org/

 Other gifted course offerings may be arranged with school districts that wish to provide instruction to a cohort of teachers in the district (usually with a combination of online and face-to-face sessions).